Baitcaster Fishing Reels allow for casting lures like jigs.

 However, baitcasters do take some time to master and practice is needed to dial one into your comfort zone.

-Someone proficient in casting a baitcaster will have mastery over accuracy and distance in the long run after plenty of practice and are preferred when fishing locations that demand such, while a spinning reel can be used in virtually every situation possible.
+Someone proficient in casting a baitcaster will have mastery over accuracy and distance in the long run after plenty of practice, and is preferred when fishing in locations that demand such.
+At the same time, a spinning reel can be used in virtually every situation possible.